 Electric utility stocks may be a bargain relative to history

-P/E of MSCI All Country World Electric Utilities Index relative to MSCI All Country World Index
+P/E of MSCI All Country World Electric Utilities Index vs. MSCI ACWI

 Assessing investment opportunities